vrnavi/Realistic-Unreality/README.md

 1) Navigate to your config folder in your multimc instance.
 Search for overworldmirror.cfg.
 Open it.
 Scroll down until you find the line mentioning a void world.
 Change true to false.
 This makes the world not void.

-2) Use /dimensiontp and click on teh overworld.
+2) Use /dimensiontp and click on the overworld.
 Press launch.
 You are now in the overworld.

 *Note that these methods may change the experience.
 I would recommend using method 1.*